hellofresh/goengine/README.md

 Welcome to HelloFresh GoEngine!!

-GoEngine provides you all the capabilities to build an Event sourced application in go This was based on the initial project [Engine](https://github.com/hellofresh/engine) for PHP
+GoEngine provides you all the capabilities to build an Event sourced application in go.
+This was based on the initial project [Engine](https://github.com/hellofresh/engine) for PHP

 ## Components